The $\mathrm{L}^p$-index of the Hodge-Dirac operator on compact Riemannian manifolds: Banach spectral triples from Hodge--Dirac operators on

 \subsection{Rellich-Kondrachov theorem for $\L^p$-spaces of differential forms}

-We need a Rellich--Kondrachov theorem for spaces of differential forms and a quantitative form for estimating the dimension of the spectral triples.
+We need a Rellich-Kondrachov theorem for spaces of differential forms and a quantitative form for estimating the dimension of the spectral triples.
 Recall that the approximation numbers \cite[Definition I.d.14 p.~69]{Kon86} of a bounded linear operator $T \co X \to Y$ are defined by

-These <<singular numbers>> quantify how well the map can be approximated by finite-dimensional linear operators.
+These ``singular numbers'' quantify how well the map can be approximated by finite-dimensional linear operators.
 We refer to \cite{Kon86}, \cite{Pie80}, \cite{Pie87} and \cite{Pie07} for more information on singular numbers and the associated ideals.
-We will use the following result \cite[Theorem 6.5 p~295]{EdE18}.
+We will use the following result \cite[Theorem 6.5 p.~295]{EdE18}.

 \begin{thm} Let $\Omega$ be a bounded open set in $\R^d$ such that $\partial \Omega$ is minimally smooth.
 Suppose that $1 \leq p <\infty$.
 Then the $n$th approximation number $a_n(J)$ of the (compact) embedding map $J \co \W^{1,p}(\Omega) \to \L^p(\Omega)$ satisfies